nodejs/node/doc/api/tls.markdown

 `function (exception, tlsSocket) { }`

-When a client connection emits an `'error'` event before secure connection is established - it will be forwarded here.
+When a client connection emits an `'error'` event before a secure connection is established it will be forwarded here.

 `tlsSocket` is the [`tls.TLSSocket`][] that the error originated from.